MagpantayAT/CS232/README.md

     We will enable Sharding on our collection tieh eventid as our Shard Key.
     - sh.shardCollection("gtdb.gtdc", { "eventid" : 1 } )

-5. We now have enabled Sharding on our database and the collection.
+6. We now have enabled Sharding on our database and the collection.
 To ensure balancing to our Shards, you can issue the following commad:
     To check balancer is running
     - sh.isBalancerRunning()
     Enable balancer state and start the balancer
     - sh.setBalancerState(true)
     - sh.startBalancer()

+# Loading our datasets
+1. You can download the dataset on global terrorism attack here:  https://www.kaggle.com/START-UMD/gtd

+2. The file is in .csv format, you need to convert it to json using: http://www.csvjson.com/csv2json

+3. Copy your .json dataset to the bin folder of the MongoDB, in our case we name our dataset json as gtd.json by default MongoDB bin folder can be located on C:\Program Files\MongoDB\Server\3.4\bin

+4. Open cmd then go to the bin folder of the MongoDB.
+By default, MongoDB bin folder can be located on C:\Program Files\MongoDB\Server\3.4\bin then issue the import command below:
+    - mongoimport --port 27019 --db gtdb --collection gtdc --file gtd.json --type json --jsonArray

+5. Wait until the import to finish

+# Running MapReduce
+1. To run our MapReduce functions, go back to your mongos prompt and

-You can download the data set on global terrorism attack here:  https://www.kaggle.com/START-UMD/gtd Our MongoDB configured setup can be downloaded here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8
+Our MongoDB configured setup can be downloaded here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8